MostafaHikal/UniGuide/README.md

 ## Project Overview

-UniGuide is an intelligent chatbot that understands student questions and dynamically routes them to the appropriate retrieval pipeline.
+UniGuide is an intelligent chatbot that lets students select the type of question they're asking, and routes it to the appropriate retrieval pipeline.

 The system supports: